danielstallworthmit/Readable/README.md

 # Readable

 Readable is a project for writing posts and commenting on posts.<br>
-Each post is organized within categories.
+Each post is organized within categories.<br>
+The server is located at [https://github.com/udacity/reactnd-project-readable-starter](https://github.com/udacity/reactnd-project-readable-starter).

 ## Installation

+Clone Repo and server, start the server by running the following commands:<br>
+`cd api-server`<br>
+`npm install`<br>
+`node server`<br>
-Clone Repo and run the command below to get set up.
+Then run the command below in the Readable directory to get set up.

 ### `npm install`